jwelsch/TextTabulator/src/TextTabulator.Adapters.Xml/README.md

 ## Public API

-The API consits of the `TextTabulator.Adapters.Xml.XmlTabulatorAdapter` class. `XmlTabulatorAdapter` derives from the `IXmlTabulatorAdapter` to allow easy mocking for testing.
+The API consists of the `TextTabulator.Adapters.Xml.XmlTabulatorAdapter` class. `XmlTabulatorAdapter` derives from the `IXmlTabulatorAdapter` to allow easy mocking for testing.

 ### `TextTabulator.Adapters.Xml.XmlTabulatorAdapter`